“A trip to Israel is worth ten years of Sunday School.” —Zola

 Fall — Israel: 60°–92°, Petra: 80°+, Greece: 62°–79°

 Laundry and dry cleaning is not self-serve in the hotels.
 You drop your clothes off at the front desk and they will be returned to your room.
-Before dropping them off, please get a return time and date so that you can be sure we’ll still be at the hotel once your clothes are ready.
-Please note there may only be opportunity for this in Tiberias and Jerusalem, and the bag and form for your dry cleaning will be left in your hotel room (usually in the closet or chest of drawers).
-Because these services are very expensive, many passengers find they can avoid this added expense by either washing items in the sink or by taking enough changes to last the entire trip.
+Before dropping them off, please make sure the clothes will be returned before our departure.
+Please note there may only be opportunity for this in Tiberias and Jerusalem.
+The bag and form for your dry cleaning will be left in your hotel room (usually in the closet or chest of drawers).
+Because these services are very expensive, many passengers find they can avoid this added expense by either washing items in the sink or by packing enough changes to last the entire trip.

 Israel, Jordan, and Greece (when applicable) are seven hours later than US Eastern Time.
 For example, if it’s 7:00 am in New York, it’s 2:00 pm in Israel, Jordan, and Greece.
 However, due to a difference in Daylight Saving Time (DST) changes between the USA and these countries, they are sometimes only six hours later than US Eastern Time for a short period in both spring and fall.